Rapid sequencing V14 - Plasmid sequencing (SQK-RBK114.24 or SQK-RBK114.96)

 Check your flow cell

 We highly recommend that you check the number of pores in your MinION Flow Cell prior to starting a sequencing experiment.
-This should be done within three months of purchasing the flow cells.
+This should be done within 12 weeks of purchasing the flow cells.
 Oxford Nanopore Technologies will replace any flow cell with fewer than the number of pores in the table below, when the result is reported within two days of performing the flow cell check, and when the storage recommendations have been followed.
 To do the flow cell check, please follow the instructions in the Flow Cell Check document.

 The minimum number of active pores in a MinION Flow Cell that is covered by warranty is 800 pores.